AntelopeIO/cdt/docs/06_how-to-guides/60_how-to-return-values-from-actions.md

 ## Next Steps

-* Compile the smart contract and deploy it to the EOSIO testnet or any EOSIO based blockchain.
+* Compile the smart contract and deploy it to the Antelope testnet or any Antelope based blockchain.
 * Use the `cleos` command to send the `checkwithrv` action to the smart contract and observe the returned value in the `cleos` output.
 * Use other means (e.g. programmatically) to send the  `checkwithrv` action to the smart contract and observe the returned value in the action trace.